Weakened Merkel begins fourth term beset by challenges

 “I accept the vote,” a beaming Merkel, 63, told lawmakers before being sworn in by Bundestag President Wolfgang Schaeuble.

+She later told broadcaster the ruling parties would focus on taking support away from far-right Alternative for Germany (AfD) party, which hurt them in last September’s national election.

+“That is our aim - that we make them (AfD) smaller and get them out of the Bundestag again insofar as is possible,” she said.
+“We want a coalition that appeals to all people in the country.”

-In office since 2005, she has dominated Germany’s political landscape and steered the European Union through economic crisis.
+In office since 2005, Merkel has dominated Germany’s political landscape and steered the European Union through economic crisis.

-But her authority was dented by her decision in 2015 to commit Germany to an open-door policy on refugees, resulting in an influx of more than one million people that laid bare deep divisions within the EU over migration.
+But her authority was dented by her decision in 2015 to commit Germany to an open-door policy on refugees, resulting in an influx of more than one million people that laid bare deep divisions within the EU over migration and fueled the AfD.

 While also being locked in a trade stand-off with the United States, Merkel must now juggle competing domestic demands from within her coalition.

-Her conservative CDU/CSU alliance only turned to the SPD to prolong the ‘grand coalition’ that has governed Germany since 2013 out of desperation, after talks on a three-way alliance with two smaller parties collapsed last November.
+Her conservative CDU/CSU alliance only turned to the SPD to prolong the ‘grand coalition’ that has governed Germany since 2013 out of desperation, after talks on a three-way alliance with two smaller parties collapsed in November.

 “It will not be an easy coalition, we have some difficult tasks ahead,” said Volker Kauder, parliamentary leader of the conservative bloc.

-Ministers, younger and more diverse than the last cabinet, take up their posts almost six months after last September’s national election in which both coalition partners lost support to the far-right Alternative for Germany (AfD).
+Ministers, younger and more diverse than the last cabinet, take up their posts almost six months after last September’s national election.

 “I have the feeling that nothing good is going to be done for the country in this legislature period,” said Alice Weidel, the AfD’s leader in parliament.
 “It will probably be Angela Merkel’s last term and at some point it will be enough.”